-Wayfarers History is a series of four guides for complete programs, each of which will stretch from pre-kindergarten through high school covering just about all of your subject areas.
-Each Wayfarers guide presents lesson material on similar topics at grammar, dialectic, and rhetoric levels, so the idea is that you will cycle through the guides up to three times, shifting your children up to the next level every fourth year.
+Wayfarers History is a series of four courses, each of which stretch from pre-kindergarten through high school covering just about all of your subject areas.
+Each course is presented in three books, Term 1, Term 2, and Term 3.
+All Wayfarers courses present lesson material on the same general topics in the same sequence, but it is broken down into assignments for grammar, dialectic, and rhetoric levels.
+You can teach children at different levels simultaneously with one guide, covering the same topical area with age appropriate material.
+As you cycle through the four courses up to three times, the content shifts up to a higher level each time around.

 Wayfarers guides borrow from Susan Wise Bauer’s neo-classical approach as well as Charlotte Mason.
 Division into the three levels of the trivium and the repeated cycles of history are the most prominent hallmarks of Bauer’s influence while the use of real books, narration, picture studies, and topical exploration reflect Mason’s influence.
 The Wayfarers approach isn’t unit study since all subject areas are not tied to common themes, but a unit study approach is used within subject areas such as geography, history, and science.
 This blending of methodologies coupled with some traditional textbooks makes Wayfarers a very eclectic approach for homeschooling.